lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  Message Integrity Check (MIC).
 This field, which has a size of M bits, is computed by the sender over the complete packet (i.e. a SCHC compressed or an uncompressed IPv6 packet) before fragmentation.
 The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.
 The CRC32 as 0xEDB88320 is recommended as the default algorithm for computing the MIC.
 Nevertheless, other algorithm MAY be mandated in the corresponding technology documents (e.g. technology-specific profiles).

 *  C (MIC checked): C is a 1-bit field.
-This field is used in the ACK format packets to report the outcome of the MIC check, i.e. whether the reassembled packet was correctly received or not.
+This field is used in the ACK packets to report the outcome of the MIC check, i.e. whether the reassembled packet was correctly received or not.

 *  Retransmission Timer.
 It is used by a fragment sender after the transmission of a window to detect a transmission error  of the ACK corresponding to this window.
-Depending on the reliability option, it will lead to a request for an ACK retransmission on ACK-Always or it will trigger the next window on ACK-on-error.
-The dureation of this timer is not defined in this document and must be defined in the corresponding technology documents (e.g. technology-specific profiles).
+Depending on the reliability option, it will lead to a request for an ACK retransmission (in ACK-Always mode) or it will trigger the transmission of the next window (in ACK-on-error mode).
+The duration of this timer is not defined in this document and must be defined in the corresponding technology documents (e.g. technology-specific profiles).

 *  Inactivity Timer.
-This timer is used by a fragment receiver to detect when there is a problem in the transmission of fragments and the receiver does not get any fragment during a period of time or a number of packets in a period of time.
-When this happens, an Abort message needs to be sent.
-Initially, and each time a fragment is received the timer is reinitialized.
+This timer is used by a fragment receiver to take action when there is a problem in the transmission of fragments.
+Such a problem could be detected by the receiver not getting a single fragment during a given period of time or not getting a given number of packets in a given period of time.
+When this happens, an Abort message will be sent.
+Initially, and each time a fragment is received, the timer is reinitialized.
 The duration of this timer is not defined in this document and must be defined in the specific technology document (e.g. technology-specific profiles).

 *  Attempts.
-It is a counter used to request a missing ACK, and in consequence to determine when an Abort is needed, because there are recurrent fragment transmission errors, whose maximum value is MAX_ACK_REQUESTS.
-The default value of MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other documents (e.g. technology- specific profiles).
-The Attempts counter is defined per window, it will be initialized each time a new window is used.
+This counter counts the requests for a missing ACK.
+When it reaches the value MAX_ACK_REQUESTS, the sender assume there are recurrent fragment transmission errors and determines that an Abort is needed.
+The default value offered
+MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other documents (e.g. technology- specific profiles).
+The Attempts counter is defined per window.
+It is initialized each time a new window is used.

 *  Bitmap.
-The Bitmap is a sequence of bits carried in an ACK for a given window.
+The Bitmap is a sequence of bits carried in an ACK.
 Each bit in the Bitmap corresponds to a fragment of the current window, and provides feedback on whether the fragment has been received or not.
-The right-most position on the Bitmap is used to report whether the All-0 or All-1 fragments have been received or not.
-Feedback for a fragment with the highest FCN value is provided by the left-most position in the Bitmap.
-In the Bitmap, a bit set to 1 indicates that the corresponding FCN fragment has been correctly sent and received.
+The right-most position on the Bitmap reports if the All-0 or All-1 fragment has been received or not.
+Feedback on the fragment with the highest FCN value is provided by the bit in the left-most position of the Bitmap.
+In the Bitmap, a bit set to 1 indicates that the fragment of FCN corresponding to that bit position has been correctly sent and received.
 However, the sending format of the Bitmap will be truncated until a byte boundary where the last error is given.
 However, when all the Bitmap is transmitted, it may be truncated, see more details in {{Bitmapopt}}

 *  Abort.
-In case of error or when the Inactivity timer expires or MAX_ACK_REQUESTS is reached the sender or the receiver may use the Abort frames.
-When the receiver needs to abort the on-going fragmented packet transmission, it uses the ACK Abort format packet with all the bits set to 1.
-When the sender needs to abort the transmission it will use the All-1 Abort format, this fragment is not acked.
+On expiration of the Inactivity timer, on Attempts reaching MAX_ACK_REQUESTS or upon occurence of some other error, the sender or the receiver may use the Abort frames.
+When the receiver needs to abort the on-going fragmented packet transmission, it sends an ACK with the Abort format (all the bits set to 1).
+When the sender needs to abort the transmission, it sends a fragment with the All-1 Abort format.
+This fragment is not acked.

 *  Padding (P).
 Padding will be used to align the last byte of a fragment with a byte boundary.
 The number of bits used for padding is not defined and depends on the size of the Rule ID, DTag and FCN fields, and on the layer two payload size.